-Travelling and using the opportunity to practice good actions seems twice as wonderful, isn´t it?
+Traveling whilst doing good deeds at the same time seems twice as wonderful, doesn’t it?
 And it is!
-This practice exists, and it is called voluntourism.
-Many countries already are reference on this modality, like some on the African continent such as Mozambique, Tanzania, Kenya and South Africa.
-Maybe you already knew that, only not how it is called.
+This sort of exploration exists, and it is called voluntourism.
+Many countries are already voluntourism hotspots, like some on the African continent such as Mozambique, Tanzania, Kenya, and South Africa.
+You may have even already heard of it before, but could not quite remember what it was called.

-A recent study made by Edelman Brazil and Panrotas showed that 10 million travelers already practice this kind of tourism.
-The number must double until 2020.
-The market niche moves around R$ 550 million all over the world.
+A recent study made by Edelman Brazil and Panrotas showed that around 10 million travelers already practice this kind of tourism, and it is estimated that the number may double by 2020.
+This particular market niche alone represents around R$ 550 million added onto the economy every year all over the world.

-But a warning stays: voluntourism isn´t the same as taking vacations
+However, be careful: voluntourism isn´t the same as going on vacation.

-It is important to remember that unlike going on vacation, when you have the freedom to make your own schedule, follow or adapt yourself to a pre-determined route made by a tour agency, the voluntourism requires commitment and actions to be done according to the project´s goals.
+It is important to remember that – unlike going on vacation, when you have the freedom to make your own schedule, or follow a pre-determined route schedule made by a tour agency – voluntourism requires commitment and dedication to achieving the project´s goals.

-Beyond doing what you like to do, it is important to “pack on your bag” your skills and lots of disposition.
-It is essential to check the compatibility between the volunteer´s profile and the work needed on the destination, so the project and the trip can be a success!
+More than just having the chance to do something you appreciate; it is important to also “pack” all of your skills and lots of dedication.
+It is essential to check the compatibility between the interested volunteer´s profile and the work needed at the destination so that both the project and the trip can be a success!

-To volunteer abroad, the website Voluntourism.org is a good start!
-If you want to visit initiatives and meet amazing projects, but is not willing so much to have a hands-on experience, choose your destination through the platform Visit.org
+In order to find opportunities to volunteer abroad, the website Voluntourism.org is a good start!
+If you want to visit initiatives and get to know amazing projects, but are not so willing to have a hands-on experience, you can choose your destination through the platform Visit.org.

-In Brazil this activity is still starting, but a Brazilian website about collaborative consumption made a research of agencies that mediate this experience.
-At Raízes we decided to bring together our expertise in travels (do you know that the sustainable tour agency Vivejar is a spin-off from Raízes?) with our women empowerment project.
-Soon volunteers will be able to participate 🙂
+In Brazil, voluntourism is still only getting started, but a Brazilian website about collaborative consumption did a research study on agencies that mediate this experience.
+At Raízes, we decided to bring together our expertise in travel (did you know that the sustainable tour agency Vivejar is a Raízes spin-off company?) and combine it with our women empowerment project.
+Very soon, we hope volunteers will be able to enroll to participate 🙂

 Dona do Meu Fluxo 2019

-In 2019, Raízes will open volunteer´s applications to Dona do Meu Fluxo (the name of the project means “owner of my own flow”), Amazon edition.
-(Read here the news related do the project).
-We will select women, from different areas, to support the realization of the workshops about women empowerment.
-The agenda includes organizing lectures, monitoring activities, distributing the menstrual cups donated and visiting the communities, amongst others.
+In 2019, Raízes will open volunteer applications to the Dona do Meu Fluxo (the name of the project which on a free translation means “Owner of my flow”), Amazon edition.
+(You may check all news related to the project here).
+We will select females, from different areas, to support the realization of the workshops about women’s empowerment.
+The agenda includes organizing lectures, monitoring activities, distributing the donated menstrual cups, and visiting the communities, amongst others.

-We will release the guidelines and open applications soon, with details about costs, dates and more about this beautiful project in partnership with Koruí.
-This will be the third time this project happens.
-The goal is to spread knowledge about the use of the menstrual cup, women empowerment and stimulating these women to know more about their own bodies.
-This includes questions about sexuality to women from riverine communities.
-The 2019 edition will be on the Amazon region, focusing on the riverine communities from Pará, expanding the work we began on 2018.
+We will release the guidelines and open applications soon, with details about costs, dates, and more about this beautiful project in partnership with Koruí Korui This will be the third installment of this project.
+The goal is to spread knowledge about the use of the menstrual cup, and women’s empowerment correlated subjects, as well as incentivize these women to get to know more about their own bodies.
+This includes education about sexuality The 2019 edition will be held in the Amazon region, focusing on the female population from riverine communities of Pará, expanding the work that began in 2018.

 The application guidelines will be released in February.
-Keep following our social networks to know more.
-Also take this opportunity to see the videos from previous editions.
-Dozens of women were directly benefited by this project, including ourselves.
+Keep following our social networks to find out more.
+Also, take this opportunity to watch videos from previous editions.
+Dozens of women directly benefited from this project, including ourselves.